DanrleyFerraz/DanrleyFerraz/README.md

     autoplay='true'
 />
 <!--About me-->
-- 📚 I'm a Software Engineer student and I really like back-end development.
+- 📚 I'm a Software Engineering student and completely passionate about back-end development
-- 💭 I already took a game development course where I started programming in C#
+- 💭 I'm very curious, I always want to learn or develop new skills
 - 👨🏻‍💻 I'm currently learning `Python`, `Java` and `MySQL`
 - 🕹 In my free time I like to play games, read, listen music and practice martial arts